Hampstead Heath fight: Scrum of ‘100’ youngsters tackled by police near Parliament Hill Lido

 Kenza Bryan

-At least six people have been arrested after a fight broke out on Hampstead Heath this evening as tens of police officers broke up a ‘100-strong’ scrum of youngsters.
+At least six people have been arrested after a fight erupted on Hampstead Heath on Tuesday evening as tens of police officers tackled a ‘100-strong’ scrum of youngsters.

-Around 30 officers from the Met were sent to the Heath near Parliament Hill Lido where a large group of ‘12 to 16-year-olds’ were embroiled in a fight around 6.30pm.
+Around 30 officers from the Met were deployed near Parliament Hill Lido on June 2 around 6.30pm where a large group - described by a witness as mostly aged “12 to 16” - were embroiled in a “series” of fights.

-The melee was described as “complete madness” by one eyewitness with a police helicopter hovering above the Heath.
-There are no reported injuries.
+There are no reported injuries and the brawl was labelled “complete madness” by one witness, with a police helicopter hovering above.

+One person involved in the melee said the fight ignited over a dispute about her shoes.

-Camden Police tweeted on Friday evening: “A S35 dispersal order is in place for Hampstead Heath & Parliament Hill.
+Camden Police tweeted: “A S35 dispersal order is in place for Hampstead Heath & Parliament Hill.
 Please don’t attend these locations.

 “No reported injuries and 6 people have been arrested.”